Phase-type fitting of scale functions for spectrally negative Levy processes: Introduction

-One major advantage of this approach is that the approximated scale function is given as a function in a closed form, which enables one to analytically differentiate/integrate to obtain other fluctuation identities explicitly.
-The derivative of the scale function is used to identify, for example, the fluctuation of its reflected process and is commonly applied in insurance risk literature \cite{Avram_et_al_2007, Kyprianou_Palmowski_2007, Kyprianou_Zhou_2009}.
-The integration of the scale function with respect to the \lev measure is required when overshoots/undershoots are involved.
-On the other hand, these calculations must be conducted numerically when the scale function is approximated via numerical Laplace inversion; because the scale function increases exponentially and its derivative tends to explode near zero, minimizing numerical errors tends to be a difficult task.
+One major advantage of this approach is that the approximated scale function is given as a function in a closed form (usually a sum of complex exponentials), which enables one to analytically obtain other fluctuation identities explicitly.
+This is particularly important when one needs to integrate some functional with respect to the resolvent measure, which is known to be written in terms of the scale function.
+This operation is needed, for example, when overshoots/undershoots at down/up-crossing times are computed and when Carr's randomization (Canadization) is used to approximate the fluctuation identities killed at a deterministic time.

-Another advantage of the PH-fitting approach is that the Laplace transform of the PH distribution has an explicit expression.
-The Laplace inversion approach inverts the equality written in terms of the Laplace exponents which admit analytical expressions only in special cases (see \eqref{laplace_spectrally_negative}-\eqref{eq:scale} below).
-In other words, it contains two types of errors: 1) the approximation error caused while computing the Laplace exponent and 2) the error caused while inverting the Laplace transform.
-On the other hand, the PH-fitting approach only contains the PH-fitting error thanks to the closed-form Laplace transform of the PH distribution.
+Another advantage of the PH-fitting approach is that the Laplace transform of the PH-distribution has an explicit expression.
+The numerical Laplace inversion approach inverts the equality written in terms of the Laplace exponents which do not in general admit analytical expressions (see \eqref{laplace_spectrally_negative}-\eqref{eq:scale} below).
+For example, for the cases considered in Section \ref{numerics_EM} below, the associated Laplace exponents are not expressible in analytical form.
+In other words, it contains two types of errors: (1) the approximation error caused while computing the Laplace exponent and (2) the error caused while inverting the Laplace transform.
+On the other hand, the PH-fitting approach only contains the PH-fitting error thanks to the closed-form Laplace transform of the PH-distribution.

-The PH-fitting approach is particularly efficient when the \lev density is completely monotone because the fitting can be conducted by hyperexponential distributions (i.e.\ \emph{hyperexponential-fitting}) and there exist algorithms that are guaranteed to converge (see, e.g., \cite{Feldmann_1998}).
-The class of \lev processes with completely monotone \lev density is rich.
-It includes compound-Poisson processes with long-tailed distributed jumps such as the Pareto, Weibull and Gamma distributions and other processes such as variance gamma \cite{Madan_1998,Madan_1991}, CGMY \cite{CGMY_2002}, generalized hyperbolic \cite{Eberlein_1998} and normal inverse Gaussian \cite{Barndorff_1998} processes.
-The completely monotone assumption of the \lev density is sometimes required, for example, in the optimal dividend problem \cite{Loeffen_2008,Loeffen_2009}.
-In order to give examples of how hyperexponential-fitting can be applied to compute fluctuation identities, we obtain the closed-form expressions of the overshoot/undershoot distributions at the first down-crossing time for the hyperexponential case, and use it to approximate those for the processes with Weibull/Pareto-type jumps.